AxisCommunications/opc-ua-plugin-server/README.md

 ### Certification

-The ACAP is not certified by the OPC Foundation.
-Although it uses the [**open62541**](https://www.open62541.org/) library, which is certified for version 1.4.0-re, this certification does not extend to the ACAP itself.
-In other words, the ACAP has not undergone the OPC Foundation's certification process, and its compliance with OPC-UA standards is not guaranteed.
+The ACAP application is not certified by the OPC Foundation.
+Although it uses the [**open62541**](https://www.open62541.org/) library, which is certified for version 1.4.0-re, this certification does not extend to the ACAP application itself.
+In other words, the ACAP application has not undergone the OPC Foundation's certification process, and its compliance with OPC-UA standards is not guaranteed.
 Read more about the open62541 certification [**here**](https://opcfoundation.org/products/view/open62541/).